sivadasetty/containers/README.md

-# containers
+Singularity definitions of GROMACS patched with PLUMED
-singularity definitions of GROMACS patched with PLUMED
+---